Thank you for stopping by to have a look at my website… Here is a quick bio on me written by me!

-Sydney Airport based, Blue Sky Helicopters was formed the same year and over the next 20+ years, Mark has built an aviation business specialising in aerial photography/filming, media, aerial firefighting, charter and tourism.
-He is now an 8000hr helicopter pilot and when the opportunity presents, he continues to travel overseas to photograph wildlife.
+Sydney Airport based, Blue Sky Helicopters was formed the same year and over the next 23 years, I built an aviation business specialising in aerial photography/filming, media, aerial firefighting, charter and tourism.
+In 2019, I sold the Blue Sky brand but continued with my other aviation business (formed in 2015), BLACK OPS HELICOPTERS.
+I am a 8000+hr helicopter pilot here in Sydney but when the opportunity presents, I continue to travel overseas to photograph wildlife.

-Having now visited every continent on earth, Mark now has an extensive library of stunning images from his travels, however, his main subject matter is African wildlife, large and small from elephants to ants!
-He also has a great interest in the conservation of the animals he photographs and the communities he visits.
+Having now visited every continent on earth, I have an extensive library of indelible images from my travels, however, my main subject matter is African wildlife, large and small from elephants to ants!
+I also have a great interest in the conservation of the animals I photograph and the communities I visit.

 5% of all wildlife sales are donated to The Sheldrick Wildlife Trust.